Mikah31/TFDB_subplugin/README.md

 There are currently many false detections, gathering more data to see if there is a possibility of reducing these false positives.

 ### In game commands
-"/gaussianstats": Retrieves the mean, standard deviation & total deflections of a player, used for testing purposes
+"/gaussianstats": Retrieves the mean, standard deviation & total deflections of a player, used for testing purposes.
+"/trackdeflects (clientID)": Tracks players deflects & outputs to trackers console.
+If no args are given display list of clientID's & names.